 2025 – Presenter at SECAC (Southeastern College Art Conference) — “The Persian Monster: Grotesque Aesthetics in Iranian Art and Identity”, Ohio, Cincinnati, USA

-October 27–29, 2025.
-Curated by SV Randall, attending sessions focused on e-waste management, electronics recycling, and sustainability initiatives.
+2025 – Presenter at the E‑Scrap Conference 2025, Grapevine, TX, October 27–29, 2025.
+Curated by SV Randall, attending sessions focused on e-waste management, electronics recycling, and sustainability initiatives

 2025 – Presenter at the RAW 2025 conference, UT Dallas, Presented “Transcending Monstrosity: Exploring The Grotesque From The Renaissance To Contemporary Art In Iran,” Richardson, TX, USA